breandan/kotlingrad/README.md

 }
 ```

-Given a `Group<T>`, we can now define a reasonably efficient implementation of Fibonacci:
+Given a `Group<T>`, we can now define a more efficient implementation of Fibonacci:

 ```kotlin
 tailrec fun <T> Group<T>.fibonacci(